dotnet/windows-desktop/docs/win10apis/README.md

 ## Feedback / Contributions
 This repo can be used for the reporting of issues found with the Windows SDK NuGet packages.

-### Labels
-We will be monitoring and responding to issues as best we can.
-Please attempt to avoid filing duplicates of open or closed items when possible.
-Issues may be tagged with the following labels:

-- **bug** – The issue considered to be a bug internally by the dev team.
-This tag is generally for gaps in implemented behavior.
-Things marked with bug have a corresponding bug in on Microsoft’s internal bug tracking system.
-- **feature** – Denotes something understood as not working and is not yet implemented.
-- **duplicate** – The submission is substantially duplicative of an existing issue, and/or has the same underlying cause.
-- **need-repro** – The issue submission is missing fields from the issue template, cannot be reproduced with the information provided, or is not actionable.
-- **discussion / question** – Submissions which are not a bug report or feature request.